burgil/BurgilPC/README.md

 ## Contributing

 Contributions are currently not open.
-However, we welcome issues or pull requests related to bug fixes, feature requests, or general feedback.
+However, I welcome issues or pull requests related to bug fixes, feature requests, or general feedback.

 ---

-## Documentation Table of Contents
+## Documentation & Table of Contents

 For more details on advanced usage, window management, AI integration, and custom plugins, refer to the [docs/](docs/) directory.